 Roll the Dough and Cut Out the Cookies

-Shape the dough into a ball and flatten it on top of a sheet of parchment paper.
-Roll the cookie dough between 2 sheets of parchment paper until it is about ⅛-1/4 inch thick.
+Shape the dough into a ball and flatten it on top of the sheet of parchment paper.
+If needed, sprinkle extra cassava flour on top of the dough.
+Then roll the cookie dough between 2 sheets of parchment paper until it is about ⅛-1/4 inch thick.

 Bake the Cookies